 Admission to Austin Community College does not guarantee admission to a Health Sciences program.
 ALL Health Sciences program applicants must:

-- Enroll in ACC and begin taking relevant program prerequisites
+- Enroll in ACC and begin taking relevant pre-program recommended classes.

 - Follow the admission steps for the Health Sciences program you prefer.

 - Collect the required documentation and/or complete all immunizations before applying for program admission.

 - Submit your program application (a criminal background check may be required)

 Apply to ACC.
 All applicants must meet TSI (testing) requirements.
 Visit a campus advisor to determine status.
 See also: www.austincc.edu/support-and-services/services-for-students/testing-services/tsi-assessment

 Review required immunization and health insurance requirements.
 Upload immunization records on the ACC Immunization Form to CastleBranch (formerly Certified Profile) using order code UL64im.
 Note: The fee to open an account with CastleBranch is $30.

 The application will not be accepted without a copy of the completed immunization record.
 Click here to learn more about immunizations.
 A current Health Data/Physical Exam Form, TB skin test, and CPR for Healthcare provider will be required prior to beginning the program.